 Next, put the flour, salt, cinnamon and baking powder into a large bowl and set aside.

-Then into your food mixer or another bowl, put the sugar, honey and vanilla extract.
+Then into your food mixer or another bowl, put the sugar, honey, vegetable oil and vanilla extract.

 Mix it gently for 30 seconds or so to allow the ingredients to combine.
 Then put one egg in at a time, and mix fully between each addition.

 Pour the wet batter into the dry, gently mix and when done, fold in the chopped apple.

 You can now pour the batter into the cake tin and sprinkle with the cane sugar.

 Put the tin in the oven on the middle shelf for approximately an hour, mine took just over this time.
 When a cocktail stick comes out clean it is ready.